21000 Jobs And 4 More Reasons To Study

 Research at MTU

-CIT houses 7 research centers where 3 of these extravagantly fund data science and AI projects.
+MTU houses 7 research centers where 3 of these extravagantly fund data science and AI projects.
 For instance, the Nimbus research centre supports the startup ideas of over 70 companies.
 NIMBUS is among the most heavily networked buildings in the country with high data rate wired and wireless network points.
 This space will also be used for both small- and large-scale demonstrations of embedded systems applications.

 One of the state-of-the-art research is in bioinformatics.
 Bioinformatics makes use of high end computing to identify new genes, predict new protein structures and even to design new and improved drugs.